moogacs/docs.buf.build/docs/bsr/authentication.md

     password <TOKEN>
 ```

-You can logout at any time with the following command:
+You can logout at any time with this command:

 ```terminal
 $ buf registry logout